jklue/shopifyRedirect/README.md

 	        return("/collections/all");
  	}

-If successful, this code returns the product page url, which is takes from what we added to the login page url.
+To reiterate, if successful, this code returns the product page url, which is takes from what we added to the login page url.
 This product url is returned to the value attribute of the input element, allowing for a customized and successful redirect after login, back to where the user was browsing before they were required to login.

 This concludes the dynamic redirect.
 Please let me know if there are any discrepancies in this tutorial, how I can make it better, or how it worked for you.